Ziggeo/Xamarin-SDK-Demo/README.md

 Ziggeo API (https://ziggeo.com) allows you to integrate video recording and playback with only several lines of code in your app.

+## Upgrading from v.1.0.0 to v.1.1.0
+The update bring crossplatform avaiable client/server auth tokens.
+Use ZiggeoApplication.ClientAuthToken and ZiggeoApplication.ServerAuthToken properties to set the auth tokens on iOS and Android platforms

 ## Integration